texdiaz/curriculum/03-javascript/1. Basic programming and devtools/3. Conditional operators + Case statements, Data types [Bools]/README.md

     }
 ```

-   - NOT.
+   - **NOT**.
 When the value is true become in false and when the value is false become in true."Not" change the boolean value to opposite.
    NOT is written "!". if you want the opposite one operator you can do it but need write the operator between parenthesis.

    Example: